mmazzarolo/eslint-plugin-react-app/README.md

 # eslint-plugin-react-app

+A minimal set of easy to install ESLint rules for your project.

 This plugin exposes [the ESLint configuration used by Create React App](https://github.com/facebook/create-react-app/tree/master/packages/eslint-config-react-app) without the need of declaring all its dependencies.
-Use it if you need a simple and tested ESLint configuration without the need of installing a bunch of dependencies.
+Use it if you need a simple and tested ESLint configuration but you don't want to install a bunch of dependencies.
 It also works in React Native out of the box.

-## Disclaimer

-This project is not officially maintained (nor officially "supported") by the Create React App team.
-Let me know if you discover any issue.

 ## Setup